umerkhan-804/umerkhan-804/README.md

 👋 Hello, I'm Muhammad Umer Khan

-I’m a student exploring the world of web development and building a strong foundation in HTML, CSS, and Bootstrap.
+I’m a student exploring the world of web and app development and building a strong foundation in HTML, CSS, and Bootstrap.
 This repository documents my learning progress, practice projects, and everything I build as I grow into a frontend developer.

 📌 About Me